npmcdn-to-unpkg-bot/touhou-/README.md

-# CCFE Frontend

 ## Project Summary
-This is a HTML5 web client built on AngularJS for Richement CCFE.
+This is a HTML5 web client built on AngularJS.
 It compiles to pure HTML, CSS, and Javascript files and communicates with the server via API requests.
 No server/database related code is hosted here.